- Learn about Eos

 See Gastroesophageal Reflux Disease.

-Gastrojejunostomy Tube, which is a tube that is surgically inserted through the skin into the stomach and runs to the small intestine; this is done so that liquid food may be pumped directly into the small intestine, bypassing the esophagus and stomach.
-Conversion of a GT or a GJ can be done under X-Ray guidance, at endoscopy, or surgically.
+Gastrojejunostomy Tube (GJ or GJ-Tube), a tube that is surgically inserted through the skin into the stomach and runs to the small intestine.
+This is done so that liquid food may be pumped directly into the small intestine, bypassing the esophagus and stomach.

 Synonym for celiac disease.

-Gastric Tube, which is a tube that has been surgically inserted through the skin into the stomach so that liquid food may be pumped directly into the stomach bypassing the esophagus.
+Gastric Tube , a tube that has been surgically inserted through the skin into the stomach so that liquid food may be pumped directly into the stomach bypassing the esophagus.

 See Acid Reflux and GERD.